naraharikr/master_thesis/README.md

 ### System Requirements

 The algorithms are developed with `MATLAB (R2020b)` and tested on `Windows`platform. `MATLAB` is sufficeint enough for execution of the scripts, preferably `R2020a` or `R2020b`.
 The back compatibility has not been done, if you're using previous version of the software.
 Also, evaluation of algorithms has been tested only on Windows platform at the moment.
-In case of issues in Linux or MAC kindly raise the query or [`contact me`](narahari.kasagattaramesh@aalto.fi)
+In case of issues in Linux or MAC kindly raise the query or contact me `narahari.kasagattaramesh@aalto.fi`

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------